U.S. video game seeks to fight racism by putting players in the shoes of a Black father

 Recent days have seen protests over the killing of Daunte Wright by police after a routine traffic stop just miles from where George Floyd died last May.
 Floyd died in handcuffs with his neck pinned to the street under a police officer’s knee.
 Both Wright and Floyd were Black.

-“Our America” caught the eye of 3D software company Unity Software Inc, which awarded Young a $25,000 grant.
+"Our America" caught the eye of 3D software company Unity Software Inc (U.N), which awarded Young a $25,000 grant.

 "I think there's something incredibly important about the power of real-time 3D in immersive storytelling that we cannot find in other pieces of technology," said Jessica Lindl, Unity's vice president for social impact.